NexusMutual/docs/docs/overview/membership.md

 To become a member, you will need to verify your identity through the KYC process.

-1. First, select the **Pay membership fee** button on the [Welcome page](https://app.nexusmutual.io/home).
+1. First, select the (Membership) button on the [Welcome page](https://app.nexusmutual.io/home).
-2. Pay the 0.0020 ETH fee and proceed to the KYC submission process.
+2. Proceed to KYC submission: you will be prompted to submit a photo of your government-issued identification, which will be used in the verification process.
-3. You will be prompted to submit a photo of your government-issued identification, which will be used in the verification process.
+3. Pay the 0.0020 ETH fee and finalize your membership.

 **Unfortunately, the Nexus Mutual DAO cannot accept members from the following jurisdictions.** We are working hard to try and reduce this list in the future.